 YCWA used the 2012 recreation use figures for the Project as the baseline and applied county population growth rates for the top 80 percent of the visitors surveyed (equates to 10 counties) to each use estimate by day type.
-YCWA obtained the California county population projections from the State of California Department of Finance and the lone Nevada County population projections from the State of Nevada, Department of Taxation (Nevada County Population Projections 2012 to 2031, Based on the Last Estimate Year of 2011).
+YCWA obtained the California county population projections from the State of California Department of Finance16 and the lone Nevada County population projections from the State of Nevada, Department of Taxation17.